mmaxs/lua-oop/README.md

 end

 local b = B(1, 2)
-function C(_ccc)  -- constructor for the objects of class C written in less verbose manner return setconstructor(
+function C(_ccc)  -- constructor for the objects of class C "prototyped from the object b" (written in less verbose manner) return setconstructor(
       setcowprototype({ ccc = _ccc or 3 }, b),
       C